infinum/qa-handbook/Basics/QA glossary.md

 - **Regression Testing** - is much more thorough than smoke testing.
 Regression testing involves checking every possible aspect of the pre-existing app features after a new feature or bug fix is deployed.
 This is to make sure that the code updates didn't break any other area of the software.
 Or in other words - a full test of the app.
 - **Release** - A release is the distribution of the final version of an application.
 A software release may be either public or private and generally constitutes the initial generation of a new or upgraded application.
 - **Release candidate** - is a version that is ready to be released to the public, assuming no major bugs are found during testing.
+- **Responsively App** - a tool for parallel browser testing on several physical devices.
 - **Rollout** - an informal business term for the introduction and integration of a new product or service to the market.
 A rollout often refers to a significant product release, which is frequently accompanied by a strong marketing campaign, to generate consumer interest.

 ### S